rage/cyber-security-base-19/data/module-1/part-1/9-internet.md

 Data encryption can be done in a link layer, for example, WiFi can use WPA2 to encrypt its traffic.
 Similarly, data over cellular connection is encrypted.
-However, ethernet (common protocol for cable-based local area networks) does not have any protection.
-Moreover, link layer encryption does not guarantee that the data will stay encrypted all the way to the host, if the underlying medium is changed during the tranmission.
+However, Ethernet (common protocol for cable-based local area networks) does not have any protection.
+Moreover, link layer encryption does not guarantee that the data will stay encrypted all the way to the host, if the underlying medium is changed during the transmission.

 For this reason, encryption is typically done in an application layer, with secure protocols replacing plain-text protocols.
 Examples include: